-Managing serious defaulters (MSD) for specific customer groups: LB (Large Business) and L&C (Large and Complex)
+Managing serious defaulters (MSD) for specific customer groups: LB (Large Business)

 The guidance should be followed whenever a deliberate penalty is charged on a customer in the Large Business sector after 1 April 2012.